10 things to see and do in the Montmartre neighborhood

 2. Café des Deux Moulins

-Entrance of the Café Des Deux Moulins.| ©Jgp1723
+Entrance of the Café Des Deux Moulins| ©Jgp1723

-Entrance of the Café Des Deux Moulins.| ©Jgp1723
+Entrance of the Café Des Deux Moulins| ©Jgp1723

-You will find it between Rue Lepic and Rue Cauchois.
-It takes the name of Café des Deux Moulins, as it is located between the two most emblematic mills of Paris: the Moulin Rouge and the Moulin de la Galette.
-Visit its official website here
+Possibly the name does not ring a bell, but this is the well-known café that appears in the movie Amèlie, where the main character works.
+A cafe so popular that it is already an almost obligatory point to which all visitors to Montmartre go.
+You will find it between Rue Lepic and Rue Cauchois under the name of Café des Deux Moulins, as it is located between the two most emblematic mills of Paris: the Moulin Rouge and the Moulin de la Galette.

 Book a tour of Montmartre